r0fld4nc3/PyGenericFrameworks/Frameworks/OS_FS_Paths/README.md

 # Filesystem Environemnt Paths

 A simple file that returns some generic local environment paths.
+Included in the __init__ file are the exports of included functions.
 Add to the file to suit your needs

 ---

 In the other modules, you can simply import it like this example

 ```
-from OS_FS_Paths import get_home_folder
+from source_folder.your_utils_folder import ...
 ```

-Simply call imported methods